aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

     // and specify variable types
     tips2 = loadd(fname, "id + total_bill + tip + cat(sex) + cat(time)");

-.. note:: The :func:`getGAUSSHome` is a convenience function that returns the full path to the GAUSS home directory.
+.. note:: The :func:`getGAUSSHome` function is a convenience function that returns the full path to the GAUSS home directory.

 Formula strings accept a number of operators and keywords which allow you to: